Skip to main content

 • “The atmosphere is amazing and really captures that 'alone in the darkness' feeling of isolation and even panic at times during parts of the game, while throwing in some really heavy emotional pieces here and there.”

-• “The ending was emotional and I felt like crying when I looked back on things that happened during the game.”
+• “The ending was emotional and I felt like crying when I looked back on things that happened during the game (I’m trying not to spoil anything :p)”

 • replayability

-Overall, the game has limited replayability, primarily due to its short length and story-driven nature, with most players noting that the main incentive to replay is for achievements or to collect missed items.
-While some appreciate the atmospheric experience and may find value in exploring different aspects of the game, the consensus is that it lacks substantial replay value.
+Overall, the game has limited replayability, primarily due to its short length and story-driven nature, with most players noting that it offers minimal incentive to replay beyond achievements or collecting missed items.
+While some find value in revisiting the atmospheric experience or exploring for collectibles, the general consensus is that the game is best enjoyed in a single playthrough.

 • “While this game isn't 'long' and won't have much replay value, it kept things fresh for me the entire time -- all within a very enveloping atmosphere and with a great deal of care.”